 in partnership with the Duchy College

 The Association in partnership with Duchy College, (Cornwall College’s Agricultural Faculty based at Rosewarne), offers Beginners Beekeeping courses which includes a practical teaching element.
-Details of the current year’s courses can be found in this linked Leaflet.
+Details of the current year’s courses can be obtained from Duchy College, details at the end.

 Beginners Beekeeping Part 1